microsoft/vscode-docs/docs/python/editing.md

 ### Open Jupyter notebooks

+When you've activated an environment with Jupyter installed (as described in the previous section), you can import a Jupyter notebook file (`.ipynb`) in VS Code as Python code.
+Once you've imported the file, you can run the code as you would with any other Python file and also use the VS Code debugger.
+Opening and debugging notebooks in VS Code is a convenient way to find and resolve code bugs, which is difficult to do directly in a Jupyter notebook.

-You can also open a Jupyter notebook file (`.ipynb`) in VS Code, and the Python extension prompts you to import the notebook as a Python code file.
+When you open a notebook file, the Python extension prompts you to import the notebook as a Python code file:

 ![Prompt to import a Jupyter notebook file](images/editing/jupyter-prompt.png)

-In you choose **Import**, the notebook's cells are delimited in the Python file with `#%%` comments; Markdown cells are converted wholly to comments preceded with `#%% [markdown]`, and render as HTML in the interactive window alongside code and output such as graphs:
+If you choose **Import**, wait a few seconds, then VS Code opens the converted notebook in an untitled file.
+The notebook's cells are delimited in the Python file with `#%%` comments; Markdown cells are converted wholly to comments preceded with `#%% [markdown]`, and render as HTML in the interactive window alongside code and output such as graphs:

 ![Jupyter notebook running in VS Code and the Python interactive window](images/editing/jupyter-notebook.png)

 If you open the file without importing, it appears as plain text.

+> **Note:** The first time you run code in a notebook file, the Python extension starts a Jupyter server.
+It may take some time for the server to start up and for the **Python Interactive** window to appear with the results of the code.

 ## Formatting